Painful intelligence: What AI can tell us about human suffering: Why is simulated suffering conscious?

 This is yet another amazing thing about conscious simulation: It reproduces the same valences, that is, the positive and negative feeling tones, and the same experience of suffering, as the real thing.
 When I think about something unpleasant, it hurts.
 Maybe not quite as much as the real thing, but still it hurts.
 The theories explained in previous chapters actually explain, to some extent, why the brain does that.
 It is not stupid to replay experiences.
-Replay and wandering thoughts are important for learning a good model of what the world is like and what kind of actions are useful in which situations, as we saw in Chapter~\ref{replay.ch}.
+Replay and other wandering thoughts are important for learning a good model of what the world is like and what kind of actions are useful in which situations, as we saw in Chapter~\ref{replay.ch}.

 Yet, my current accusation of my brain being stupid is on a different level than the theories of the previous chapters.
 Here, I'm talking about consciousness.
-Why am I \textit{consciously} afraid of the tiger, and consciously suffering during the replay?
-Why do I need to experience suffering while the brain is performing such simple computations that we can easily program in a computer?
+Why am I \textit{consciously} afraid of the tiger and consciously suffering during the replay?
+Why do I need to experience suffering while the brain is just performing some simple computations that we can easily program in a computer?
 To put that more precisely, why do I need to experience a negative valence on a conscious level while doing the replay?
 Couldn't the brain just do the replay somehow quietly on an unconscious level without disturbing my conscious feelings and conscious thinking?
-So, I'm not just repeating the question of Chapter~\ref{replay.ch}, which was: why do wandering thoughts trigger feelings of pain and pleasure.
+I'm not just repeating the question posed at the end of Chapter~\ref{replay.ch}, which was: Why do wandering thoughts trigger feelings (possibly quite unconscious) of pain and pleasure?
 Here, I ask a more general question about consciousness and suffering: Why are such simulations, and the ensuing suffering, \textit{conscious}?